 Q. What time is the club shop and ticket office open?

 A. The club shop will be open from midday on Saturday, giving you the chance to take advantage of our final reductions on replica shirts.
 The ticket office will be open from midday, allowing fans to collect pre-booked tickets and purchase tickets for our final game away at Accrington Stanley next weekend.

 Once inside the ground, fans in the East Terrace will also have the chance to buy official club merchandise from the new Supporters Association hut there.

 Q. What time will the gates open?

 A. All turnstiles will open from approximately 1.45pm.

 A. Where to enter the stadium depends on your ticket.
 Find your correct gate below and then click on the link beneath to download a copy of our stadium map.

-- Home fans in the Main (West) Stand (seats) need to enter through Gates 2-4 to the north of the ground or Gate 21 to the south.
-Season ticket holders can enter through Gate 1.
+- Home fans in the West Stand (seats) need to enter through Gates 2-4 to the north of the ground or Gate 21 to the south of the ground.